joelhaasnoot/mqtt-ndov/README.md

 ## Admin Manual
-To run on your own server - change config.py or create local_config.py and specify the options
+To run on your own server - change config.py or create local_config.py and specify the options. `scripts/` contains systemctl unit files.